YutaroNegi/YutaroNegi/README.md

 I'm studying to be a full stack developer.
 Enthusiast in web and mobile development technologies.
 Experienced in creating projects with javascript, html and css.
-Currently studying: software engineering in Unicesumar Univercity.
+Currently studying: software engineering in Unicesumar University.

 - 🔭 I’m currently working on Tauil & Chequer as a I.T Analyst
 - 🌱 I’m currently learning: Firebase, jQuery, Bootstrap, Node, Mongo